beet-software/dorm/dorm_annotations/README.md

 }
 ```

-### Query fields
+### Derived fields

-The `QueryField` annotation is used to link a database index to a Dart field within a model class.
+The `DerivedField` annotation defines a persisted `String` value built from other Dart fields within a

-An index is a data structure that improves the speed and efficiency of data retrieval operations on
-database tables.
-It provides a way to quickly locate and access specific data within a table based
-on the values stored in one or more columns.
-When a query includes a condition on indexed columns,
-the database engine can use the index to quickly identify the relevant rows, rather than scanning
-the entire table.
+model class.
+It does not create a database index.
+A SQL engine stores a simple name as a scalar
+column and a `root/child` name inside a backend-specific JSON value.

 It accepts the following parameters:

 - `name`: Specifies the name of the column in the underlying database.
-- `referTo`: Specifies the query tokens that the field refers to.
+- `referTo`: Specifies the derived tokens that the field refers to.

-#### Single-column indexing
+- `joinBy`: Specifies the separator used between token values.

+#### Single derived value

 ```dart
 import 'package:dorm_annotations/dorm_annotations.dart';